kgulzina/CC-Research/README.md

 ### Commments: (01/14/19)
-- Tried to transform weights:w into log scale, found indeuced distribution, but had some difficulties: 1.Proposal distirbution 2.Stan
+- Tried to transform weights:w into log scale, found induced distribution, but had some difficulties: 1.Proposal distribution 2.Stan
 - New weights sampled using log(w) dist with the same covariance matrix are reasonably good.
 Estimates are fair enough with the initial values as true values.
-However, another pars gives different results, so optim() might be converging to local minima again.
+However, another pars gives different results, so optim() might be converging to local maxima again.
 Remedy?
 - Found (?)appropriate process for weights, as Beta AR(1), don't know how to implement this idea? >> more research
-- When T >> 250 optim() is not simply working, since \Pi and \Omega are becoming ND
+- When T >> 250 optim() is not simply working, since \Pi and \Omega are becoming ND.
+Remedy?
-- Tried new gradient: estimates with initial values as true weights are exactly the same as with numerical gradient.
+- Tried new (true) gradient: estimates with initial values as true weights are exactly the same as with numerical gradient.
 However, there is a significant improvement in the runtime of optim() (!!!)